UCSB offers several course types and programs that provide students a wide variety of academic options.

 Students who choose this curriculum will take 2 Enrichment Course.

-Enrichment Courses: Summer Discovery partners with UCSB Extension to offer non-credit enrichment courses.
+Enrichment Courses: Summer Discovery partners with UCSB Professional & Continuing Education to offer non-credit enrichment courses.
 Taught by UCSB instructors, visiting professors, and graduate teaching instructors, UCSB Pre-College Programs classes meet 5 times weekly for 1½ hours.
 Most courses have homework, papers, and/or tests.
 Courses are graded on the traditional A, B, C, D, and F system.
 Students receive a grade report and Summer Discovery “Certificate of Completion” at the end of the program.Top

 Do you have what it takes to compete?
 In this innovative institute, your teamwork and skills will be challenged and tested as you design and build robots and catapults.
 This hands-on institute is based upon existing electromechanical competitions and can adjust to a variety of skill levels.
 Through the following two courses, learn to solve electromechanical problems, develop skills in brainstorming, concept selection, spatial reasoning, teamwork, communication, manufacturing processes, and reverse engineering.